michelle-miller/assistant-icp/install.md

 Use the {{site.data.keyword.conversationshort}} tool to build training data and a dialog that can be used by your assistant.

 - To learn more about the service first, read the [overview](index.html).
-- To see how it works for yourself, follow the steps in the [gettings started tutorial](getting-started.html).
+- To see how it works for yourself, follow the steps in the [getting started tutorial](getting-started.html).